-While at NAGC 2010, the most exciting session I attended was put on by Ken Smith and Susan Stonequist.
+The single outstanding session I found at my first NAGC conference was put on by Ken Smith and Susan Stonequist.
 They outlined a geometry unit in which their students built a working miniature golf course.
 I was thrilled to hear that this unit was just one part of an upcoming series of books.

 Earlier this month, Ken contacted me to see if I’d review the recently published series, called Challenging Units for Gifted Learners.
 Would I?
 I’ve been talking my colleagues’ ears off about that golf course unit I saw!
 I couldn’t wait to see what else was in the books.

 The series recently arrived, and consists of three books, covering math, social studies, and language arts.
 Each is designed for 6th to 8th grade classrooms.

 Ken Smith, who authored the series, has a Ph.D. in cognitive psychology and also runs the enrichment program for his school district.
 The balance of these two perspectives makes this series uniquely useful.
 The ideas behind the units clearly target the minds of our gifted learners, but the lesson design clearly targets us busy teachers.

 Each book opens with an overview of research into gifted students’ thinking processes.
 Smith discusses what makes gifted students’ brains different and addresses the impact this has on the classroom.
 This information serves as a backdrop for the bulk of the book, which is packed with practical units divided into daily lessons and built upon “ill-defined problems.”

 Ill-defined problems are tasks with open constants.
 Instead of clearly defined rules and requirements, open problems have countless correct solutions, and require creativity, adaptability, and high-level problem solving.
 Smith explains that, because of their unique abilities in thinking and remembering, gifted students are especially attracted to ill-defined problems.
 Here are the ill-defined problems that Smith has built these units on:

 - writing a mystery story built around richly developed characters